IanMarteens/Austra/README.md

 * A good simplex implementation could be nice.
 * We'll probably need to add support for 64 bits integers.
 * Optional task-based concurrency for big matrices and vectors.
+* Sparse matrices.
+* It can be useful to allow date homogenization for time series, both by adjusting common ranges and by interpolating missing values.

-Any suggestions would be welcomed...
+Any suggestions would be welcomed.

+Feel free to use the code as you need.